Asia School of Business

 “The job is easy, the people are not!”

-This is the most important lesson I have learnt from one of my colleagues, Prof. Nancy Waldron, Lasell College.
+This is the most important lesson I have learnt from one of my colleagues, Professor Nancy Waldron, Lasell College.
 But the second most important lesson I have learnt is that I am people!
 And so are you and the person next to you.
 Humans are complex algorithms: think computers but with mood swings, hunger pangs, and plenty of ego that need constant validation; therefore the need for smart skills to “augment our own humanity” such as becoming cognitively ready, develop our adaptability and humility, learn to listen and to follow, and so much more.

 Same goes for “sharp skills”.
 We need to constantly learn how to optimize business solutions using science based management, data analytics and analytical reasoning, we have to become digitally literate and employ system dynamic thinking.
 And we cannot say, once you have learnt these skills, you are done.
 These skills need constant updating, they need to be sharpen at all times!